Fgerthoffert/actions-transfer-issue/README.md

 When `allow_private_public_transfer` is enabled, and if a request is made to transfer to an issue from a private repository to a public one, a temporary private repository will be automatically created, the issue will be transferred to that repository which will then be made public.
-Finally after the transfer, the repository will be deleted.
+The issue is then transferred to its final destination and the temporary repository is deleted.

 This manipulation requires your Personal API Token to have the `delete_repo` scope.